OzgeAygul/grad-final/README.md

 ## Code Repository

-The source code for the Idyll narrative components is hosted in the `gh-pages` branch of our GitHub repository.
+The source code for the Idyll narrative components is hosted in the `gh-pages` branch of my GitHub repository.

 ## Contents